scobedoo/learnJsBasic/README.md

 # learnJsBasic

-in this repo, i just want share about js ES5,ES6, and Vue js Basic what i learned:))
+in this repo, i just want share about js ES5,ES6 what i learned:))